Changissnz/nu_merchant_principal/README.md

-each suited to the demands of differing contexts, in an environment that is resource-dependent, through inputs and outputs producing effects outside of the use of the number, does not suffice for a participant intent on spending for their wanted numbers of input for outputs with effects that they intend to "benefit" from.
+each suited to the demands of differing contexts, in an environment that is resource-dependent, through inputs and outputs producing effects outside of the use of the number, does not suffice in guarantees for a participant intent on spending for their wanted numbers of input for outputs with effects that they intend to "benefit" from.